Difference-in-Differences with Compositional Changes: Difference-in-Differences

 First, \citet{Sant2020doubly} explicitly rules out compositional changes by relying on the following stationarity assumption.

 \begin{asm}[Stationarity] $ (D, X) \independent T.$ \end{asm}

-Intuitively, Assumption \ref{ass::stationarity} enables researchers to pool covariates and treatment variables from both time periods.
-As a result, under Assumption \ref{ass::stationarity}, it follows that $\sE\left[D|X,T=1\right] =\sE\left[D|X\right]\equiv \tilde{p}(X)$, which also affects the definition of the ``relevant'' propensity score. \citet{Sant2020doubly} fully exploit these features and show that, under Assumptions \ref{ass::sampling}, \ref{ass::ident}, and \ref{ass::stationarity}, the efficient influence function for the ATT is given by
+Intuitively, Assumption \ref{ass::stationarity} enables researchers to pool covariates and treatment variables from both periods.
+As a result, under Assumption \ref{ass::stationarity}, it follows that $\sE\left[D|X,T=1\right] =\sE\left[D|X\right]\equiv \tilde{p}(X)$, which also affects the definition of the ``relevant'' propensity score.
+Indeed, as discussed in \citet{Sant2020doubly}, one can identify the ATT under Assumption \ref{ass::stationarity} using the IPW estimand